justin020025/A-novel-Counterfactual-Explanation-method/README.md

-# CE-method
+# A-novel-Counterfactual-Explanation-method
-Code to a paper under double blind review.
-Will be elaborated after author notification.
+Code to a paper on a novel Counterfactual Explanation method, which is now under double blind review.
+Data and more detailed explanation will be provided after user notification.